18 Things Teachers Should Know About Autistic Students in the Classroom

 4. Having social skills difficulties:

-Children with autism spectrum have trouble making friends due to their limited verbal vocabulary.
+Autistic children have trouble making friends due to their limited verbal vocabulary (We may find exceptions)

 5. Devoting efforts only to things they love: